8 Synapse Structure

 At a chemical synapse, the depolarization of an action potential reaching the presynaptic terminal causes release of neurotransmitters, which act on specialized receptors located in the cell membrane of the postsynaptic neuron.
 The structure and function of chemical synapses make them slower than electrical synapses and permit signaling in only one direction.

 Animation 8.4.
-Chemical synapse neurotransmitter release.
-An action potential in the presynaptic terminal triggers calcium influx, causing synaptic vesicles to fuse with the membrane and release neurotransmitters into the synaptic cleft.
-Neurotransmitters diffuse across the cleft and bind to receptors in the postsynaptic membrane.
-‘Chemical Synapse Neurotransmitter Release’ by Casey L. Henley (CC-BY-NC-SA).
-View static image of animation.
+At a chemical synapse, an action potential reaching the presynaptic terminal triggers synaptic vesicles to fuse with the membrane and release neurotransmitters into the synaptic cleft.
+The neurotransmitters diffuse across the cleft and bind to receptors in the postsynaptic membrane.
+‘Chemical Synapse – Neurotransmitter Release’ by Casey L. Henley (CC-BY-NC-SA).
 View detailed alternative text.

 Synapse Location